StackAdapt/segment-docs/src/connections/destinations/catalog/actions-stackadapt/index.md

 ---
 title: StackAdapt (Actions) Destination
-id:
-hide-personas-partial: true
 hide-boilerplate: true
-hide-dossier: false
+hide-dossier: true
 beta: true
 ---

-### Benefits of StackAdapt (Actions)
+{% include content/plan-grid.md name="actions" %}

-By setting up StackAdapt as a Segment destination, your Segment events will be forwarded to StackAdapt.
-This allows you to track conversions and measure return on ad spend using your Segment events - bypassing the need to install the StackAdapt pixel on your website and write code to send events to StackAdapt.
+By setting up StackAdapt as a Segment destination, your Segment events will be forwarded to [StackAdapt](https://www.stackadapt.com/){:target="_blank"}.
+This allows you to generate retargeting and lookalike audiences, track conversions, and measure return on ad spend using your Segment events - bypassing the need to install the StackAdapt pixel on your website and write code to send events to StackAdapt.

 This destination is maintained by StackAdapt.
 For any issues with the destination, please [submit a ticket to StackAdapt's support team](https://support.stackadapt.com/hc/en-us/requests/new?ticket_form_id=360006572593).

+{% include content/ajs-upgrade.md %}

 ## Getting started